 A couple of years ago, an atheist asked me why the Qur’an says Allah ﷻ will seal the hearts of those who disbelieve and then punish them for disbelieving.

 “Allah ﷻ has set a seal upon their hearts and upon their hearing, and over their vision is a veil.
 And for them is a great punishment.”
 Qur’an 2:7

-I didn’t have a satisfying answer, and for a very long time, I couldn’t find a satisfying answer.
-I read various explanations.
-I asked Muslims who study with me.
-I sought scholarly opinion.
-I was left wanting.
+I didn’t have a satisfying answer, and for a very long time, couldn’t find a satisfying answer.
+I read various explanations, asked other Muslims, and sought scholarly opinion.
+All to no avail.

 A last, someone conveyed the idea in a way that made perfect sense to me.
 He said:

 Allah ﷻ attributes to Himself the outcome of His natural laws.

 This manner of speaking is a hint as to the divine nature of Quranic revelation.
 A person would not speak this way, but Allah ﷻ is the Creator and the Sustainer.
 His Creation is an instrument of His will:

 Do they not observe the birds above them, spreading their wings and folding them in?
 None can uphold them except (Allah ﷻ) Most Gracious: Truly (Allah ﷻ) Most Gracious: Truly it is He that watches over all things.
 Qur’an 67:19

 Seest thou not that Allah ﷻ makes the clouds move gently, then joins them together, then makes them into a heap? – then wilt thou see rain issue forth from their midst.
 And He sends down from the sky mountain masses (of clouds) wherein is hail: He strikes therewith whom He pleases and He turns it away from whom He pleases, the vivid flash of His lightning well-nigh blinds the sight.
 Qur’an 24:43